Management and administration

 Ms. Bente Lowin Kropf holds a doctoral degree in Biology.
 She discovered her love of language teaching after a stay abroad.
-She has a teaching qualification from the Goethe Institute and has taught German in universities and private schools in the Middle East, in Asia and most recently in Switzerland.
+She has a teaching qualification from the Goethe Institute and a Master in German as a foreign language and has taught German in universities and private schools in the Middle East, in Asia and most recently in Switzerland.
 She is interested by all stages of the learning to communicate in German.
 Learners acquire a living language: they must “live” the language and feel its utility.
 She helps learners by creating a fun environment which is centered on their language goals, and which implicates them in the learning process and respects their individuality.

 Mr. Pascal Schweitzer is bilingual and holds a diploma from the University of Metz.
 He has a long experience of teaching German in various contexts.
 As teaching is not a “one-size-fits-all” concept, he bases his pedagogy on the needs, motivations, characteristics and resources of his learners.
 His main goal is to help you become autonomous, so that you can communicate more effectively while respecting cultural identity and diversity.
 Using meaningful and varied activities, he will accompany you on your way to becoming plurilingual.